 This system, too, has drawbacks.
 While addressing the issue raised by subjective averages in Level 1, Level 2 still can only capture tool conditions at or very near the failure point.
 This means that the system is still open to potentially higher scrap rates.
 It also means added downtime and potential damage to the machine depending on the type of failure.

-The most advanced solution available, this approach to tool monitoring utilizes algorithms that can detect an approach to failure in time to replace the part within an acceptable maintenance stop and with significantly reduced scrap.
+The most advanced solution available, this approach utilizes algorithms that can detect an approach to failure in time to replace the part within an acceptable maintenance stop and with significantly reduced scrap.

 These systems also require no sensors to monitor the tool.
 By measuring high-frequency data from torque usage, data can be parsed, cleaned, and analyzed.
-This data is pulled directly from the machine control, thus optimizing tool monitoring to cover the last mile and becoming an integral part of a more advanced machine condition monitoring system.
+This data is pulled directly from the machine control, thus optimizing monitoring to cover the last mile and becoming an integral part of a more advanced tool condition monitoring system that improves machine control.

-There are many benefits to a tool monitoring system, including:
+There are many benefits to an automated machine tool monitoring system, including:

 With tool monitoring, you can replicate the ear of an advanced machinist with years of experience listening to tools and machines for any signs of impending failure.